sarmadiali98/ReLico/README.md

 # Notes

 - **Work in Progress**: The compiler is still under development.
 The following limitations currently apply:
-  - Delays (`after` keyword) in Timed Rebeca are not yet fully supported.
   - Circular dependency issues are being actively addressed.

 - **Common Issues**: